 INSIDR RECOMMENDATION HIGHLIGHTS ON OUR INTERACTIVE MAP

-If you’re visiting to take advantage of all the shopping in the area, you should aim to arrive early to avoid the crowds.
+If you’re visiting to take advantage of all the shopping in the Soho –Carnaby Street London, you should aim to arrive early to avoid the crowds.
 However, if you want to simply explore and soak up the buzzing atmosphere, evenings and weekends are the perfect time to visit.

-If you’re ready to hit the shops, wear some comfortable layers.
+If you’re ready to hit the shops in Soho, wear some comfortable layers.
 In the evenings, Soho really comes to life so be sure to wear something a little dressier if you plan to stay around for some dinner or drinks.
 Also, if you’re planning a trip to the theatre, evening wear is best.

 Theatres and cinema